sonhoang2071/internship-lizai/week-3/documents/factory_method.md

 # Factory Method

 <aside>
-💡 **Factory Method Pattern:** Think of it as a way to make objects with flexibility.
+💡 **Factory Method Pattern**: Think of it as a way to make objects with flexibility.
 It’s like having a blueprint for creating things.
 You define an interface for creating objects, but the actual creation is left to subclasses.
 This means different subclasses can create objects of different types using the same method.

 </aside>